coshx/career-tracker/README.md

 As a user
-I want to create a customized resume so I can impress the hiring manager at the job I’m applying for.
+I want to create a customized resume so I can impress the hiring manager at the job I’m applying for

 As a user with a list of achievements pulled from the database I want to select important items to go on my resume